 The public pools are clean, well maintained and their water is changed during the day.

-It is only $8.50 per adult and the trip is about 75 minutes away from Quito.
+It is only around $8.50 per adult and the trip is about 75 minutes away from Quito.

 8. Bar full of locals: La Cleta bici cafe